flaskcwg/join-requests/README.md

 - You have used Flask
 - You have used some extentions like flask_wtf, flask_sqlalchemy/sqlalchemy, wtforms alchemy
-- Your Github profile is not empty
+- Your Github/Gitlab/... profile is not empty

 # Criterias for volunteering for Education